 Basic Set Up Info:

-For more information on this newly released book, the author, as well as purchasing links and more please see Layers of Thought's preview for Inside Out.
+For more information on The Cost of Dreams, the author Gary Stelzer, as well as purchasing information link to Layers of Thought’s preview for the novel.

 Disclaimer - my knowledge of the Barracas del Cobre and its people are limited to this book and my Google searches which I have linked here, and may contain errors.
 Thanks for reading Layers of Thought.